Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 #### Steps to Run

-1. **PD1_zonalStatisticsProcessing.py** - Script to calculate statistics on the specified raster(s) for each of the polygons in the buffer shapefile.
+1. **PD1_zonalStatisticsProcessing.py** - Script to calculate statistics on the specified raster(s) for each of the polygons in the buffer shapefile

   Open this script and set the `baseDirectory` variable to the path up to and including the `\zonalStatistics` folder.
 Unlike other versions, the user inputs are entered directly in the script file and not a separate input file.
 Set these inputs: